The best Black Friday 2018 deals on Apple gear

 iPhones (save up to $750)Angela Lang/CNET

-There are too many options to list here, but suffice it to say, if you're in the market, there are plenty of Black Friday iPhone deals.
+There are too many options to list here, but suffice it to say, if you're in the market, there are plenty of Cyber Monday iPhone deals.
 One that stands out: US Cellular will give you a free iPhone XR (in the form of bill credit on a 30-month plan) when you sign up for unlimited service.
-That deal is live right now and runs through Nov.
-26.

 Apple iPad 9.7 (2018): $250 (save $80)Sarah Tew/CNET